lsst-dm/dmtn-271/index.rst

      - Internal integer ID for the associated metadata dataset.
    * - metadata_data
      - BLOB
-     - Actual content of the log dataset.
+     - Actual content of the metadata dataset.

 .. _aggregation-dataset-table: